 When you're interviewing for a nursing position, you'll be asked about your skills and experience, your training, and your interests.
 Your interviewer will also want to know why you’ve applied for the new position, and more specifically, what makes you want to work at that particular facility.
 Your answer to questions about why you are interested in working there will be an important part of the interview.

 Getting a job as a nurse takes more than just having the right education and experience.
 You need to be prepared at every step of the process to show the hiring manager that you are the best candidate for the job.

-Your resume and cover letter both must be up to date, and they need to highlight the nursing skills and experiences that are most relevant to the position you’re applying for.
-Give them a quick review before submitting them.
+Your resume and cover letter must be up-to-date, and both need to highlight the nursing skills and experiences that are most relevant to the position you’re applying for.
+Give these materials a quick review before submitting them.

 Maybe the facility is known for its use of progressive techniques, or maybe you’re interested in the patient base which the facility caters to.
 Be specific so your response clearly shows your interest in the job you're applying for.

 - Your facility has one of the top-rated cardiac units in the country, and I am interested in utilizing my experience with cardiac patients in a hospital engaging in the latest research and techniques.

 - I really enjoy working in geriatrics, and your facility has a vibrant and innovative reputation for its programs and population.